GTFO-Modding/GTDO/guides/your-first-plugin.md

 {% hint style="info" %}
 We will be compiling our plugin for release, meaning that there will be no debugging options set up
 {% endhint %}
-1. Click Build > Configuration Manager in Visual Studio
-2. In the Configuration Manager window, change Active solution configuration from "Debug" to "Release", then click close
-3. Click Build > Build Solution
+First Click Build > Configuration Manager in Visual Studio Then In the Configuration Manager window, change Active solution configuration from "Debug" to "Release", then click close Next Click Build > Build Solution
 {% hint style="info" %}
 If you used the earlier project settings your plugin should now be created inside your default r2modman profile
 {% endhint %}